 A community-driven business incubator and coworking space supporting startups and entrepreneurs.
 Provides infrastructure, access, technology, and coaching, with help from the region’s most experienced and celebrated institutions.

-Members: MDI Biological Laboratory (leader), Bates College, Bowdoin College, Colby College, College of the Atlantic, The Jackson Laboratory, Southern Maine Community College, the University of Maine, and the Universities of Maine at Farmington, Fort Kent, Machias, and Presque Isle.
+Members: Led by MDI Biological Laboratory: Bates College, Bowdoin College, Colby College, College of the Atlantic, The Jackson Laboratory, Southern Maine Community College, the University of Maine, and the Universities of Maine at Farmington, Fort Kent, Machias, and Presque Isle.

 A collaborative and complementary network of initiatives, organizations and individuals who take a long-term and system-wide approach to fostering innovation and entrepreneurship in Maine.